pretorh/lfs-notes/steps/6-install.md

 ## cleanup and backup

-Note that the cleanup commands have been merged to remove the required and optional files in a single script.
-Both are run from outside of the chroot environment
+Note: the cleanup commands have been rearranged to run them from outside the chroot environment

 First exit chroot (`exit`).
-Ensure LFS is still set and unmount devices.
+Unmount the virtual filesystem.
 See `scripts/6/cleanup/umount-chroot.sh`

-Remove static libs, documentation and strip debug symbols.
-See `scripts/6/cleanup/remove-files-strip.sh`
+Remove static libs, documentation and the `/tools` directory.
+See `scripts/6/cleanup/remove-files.sh`

 Backup the temp system, see `scripts/6/cleanup/backup.sh`.
 Note that this saves 2 archives (root and sources split) to `/tmp`